 - Realize You Are Worthy Of Love And Respect.
-If you know your worth as a person, you won’t be so quick to take the things that others say to you so personally.
+If you know your worth, you won’t be so quick to take what others say to you personally.
 Take time to get to know yourself, and put aside what others may think of you.
-Take time in prayer to make a list of at least 5 things about yourself that you’re grateful for, and remember them when you find yourself getting attacked verbally by someone.
+Take time to list at least five things about yourself that you’re grateful for, and remember them when you get attacked verbally by someone.

 - Understand Your Emotional Triggers.
-Each one of us is created by God.
-All of us have emotional triggers from the past either because of three basic reasons; personal sin, other peoples sin, or just by chance.
-There are certain actions people take that may trigger us to become sensitive to particular things.
-For example, if your mother was overly critical and you tried to please her, but when someone points out that you made a mistake is something that could trigger you to feel more sensitive than another person might under the similar circumstances.
-When you do get upset about a situation, ask yourself: “Am I really upset about this situation, or is this one of the emotional triggers that I need to overcome with God’s help?
+God creates each one of us.
+We all have emotional triggers from the past, either because of three fundamental reasons; personal sin, other people’s sin, or just by chance.
+People take specific actions that may trigger us to become sensitive to particular things.
+For example, if your mother was overly critical, and you tried to please her, but when someone points out that you made a mistake is something that could trigger you to feel more sensitive than another person might under similar circumstances.
+When you get upset about a situation, ask yourself: “Am I upset about this, or is this one of the emotional triggers I need to overcome with God’s help?

-- Be Authentic How You Live.
-This is the practice of letting go of thinking you need to be like someone else, but rather hold on to who you are by being yourself.
-You must truly accept who and what God made you.
+- Be Authentic in How You Live.
+This is the practice of letting go of thinking you need to be like someone else, but instead, hold on to who you are by being yourself.
+You must genuinely accept who and what God made you.
 Practice authenticity by doing God’s will, is what’s best for you, like it or not.
-That could be at times putting others in front of your needs, and other times putting your own needs first depending on the situation.
+Sometimes that could be putting others in front of your needs and putting your needs first, depending on the situation.

 - Mistakes Do Happen.
 When you do make a mistake, don’t forget to forgive yourself.
-It’s important to take responsibility for your actions, but don’t punish yourself too much if someone disapproves of you, especially if what you do is not inappropriate or ungodly.
-Accept that you aren’t perfect, and remember that there’s really no such thing as a bad mistake especially if you can learn from them.
+Taking responsibility for your actions is essential, but don’t punish yourself if someone disapproves of you, especially if your efforts are inappropriate or ungodly.
+Accept that you aren’t perfect, and remember there’s no such thing as an unfortunate mistake, especially if you can learn from them.

 Here Are Some Helpful Links:

-- Don’t let fear stop you from living the life God has for you!
+- Don’t let fear stop you from living God’s life for you!

 - How can I receive emotional healing?